 Eating a healthier diet will help manage your weight.
 Eating certain foods can improve the health of your joints and reduce inflammation, too.

-Studies published in Arthritis and Rheumatism found that vitamin D may prevent the breakdown of cartilage.
+Research published in Arthritis and Rheumatology found that vitamin D may prevent the breakdown of cartilage.
 Vitamin D is found in seafood, including:

 - wild salmon

 These fish also contain omega-3 fatty acids, which decrease inflammation and stop breakdown of cartilage.
 Vitamin C, beta carotene, and bioflavonoids have also been linked to better joint health.